surfstudio/ReactiveDataDisplayManager/Documentation/Entities.md

 In this example you can see differences between managing approaches and choose one for your needs.

+`Manual` approach will be more useful in simple collections or when you updating cells based on user actions, like tap on plus button inside specific cell..

 ## Generator

 - *Atom*